 Biologics - large, complex molecule medications that typically offer a better therapeutic outcome for patients than traditional medications – are one of the fastest-growing sectors in the pharmaceutical industry.

-In the age of the COVID-19 pandemic, it became exponentially important for pharmaceutical companies to optimise their temperature-controlled supply chains, or cold chains.
-This is especially true when you factor in the extremely high value of many biologic medications, where mishandling has the potential to have a serious impact not only on patients, but also on your bottom line, brand image, and market share.
+In the age of the COVID-19 pandemic, it became exponentially important for pharmaceutical companies to optimize their temperature-controlled supply chains, or cold chains.
+This is especially true when you factor in the extremely high value of many biologic drugs, where mishandling has the potential to have a serious impact not only on patients, but also on your bottom line, brand image, and market share.

 Pharmaceutical companies face a variety of challenges when managing complicated cold chains.
 Shipments pass through a variety of environments and handlers.
-It is critical that strict temperature requirements are maintained and that you have full visibility from end to end.
+It's critical that strict temperature requirements are maintained and that you have full visibility from end to end.

-According to Ester Van den Bossche, Senior Manager for UPS Healthcare™ Cold Chain Packaging, ‘any deviations in temperature could affect the safety and efficacy of these medicines.
+According to Ester Van den Bossche, Senior Manager for UPS Healthcare™ Cold Chain Packaging, "any deviations in temperature could affect the safety and efficacy of these drugs.
 The challenge is how to mitigate the risk."

 These four practices may help you improve your temperature-controlled shipping:

-Optimised tertiary cold chain packaging may be one of the best ways to ensure the efficacy and safety of temperature-sensitive biologics.
-‘Packaging can be one of the first lines of defence to help ensure product integrity, maintain potency, and potentially prevent product spoilage’, says Van den Bossche.
+Optimized tertiary cold chain packaging may be one of the best ways to ensure the efficacy and safety of temperature-sensitive biologics.
+"Packaging can be one of the first lines of defense to help ensure product integrity, maintain potency, and potentially prevent product spoilage," says Van den Bossche.
 "Inappropriate packaging can be one of the main causes of spoilage."